Your store needs to be designed with your customers in mind.

-At this point in their journey, your customers are display clear intent to make a purchase.
+At this point in their journey, your customers display clear intent to make a purchase.
 You need to make that purchase happen quickly and conveniently without any stress or confusion.

-In your Shopify admin, head to ‘Settings’ and then ‘Checkout’.
+In your Shopify admin, head to Settings and then ‘Checkout.

-Under ‘Customer Accounts’, select ‘Accounts are optional’.
-With optional accounts, your customers will still be able to checkout as guests, but it also gives them the chance to save their information for next time after filling out their personal details.
+Under Customer Accounts, select Accounts are optional.
+With optional accounts, your customers will still be able to check out as guests, but it also gives them the chance to save their information for next time after filling out their personal details.

 Unfortunately, customers sometimes fill up their carts with products and then leave your store with no intention of returning.
-With abandoned cart emails, you can remind those customers of the items that they’ve already expressed interest in and give them a little nudge to return to your store to complete the purchase.
+With abandoned cart emails, you can remind those customers of the items they’ve already expressed interest in and give them a little nudge to return to your store to complete the purchase.

-You can customize your abandoned cart emails in your Shopify admin as well, so that they fit your brand’s image and tone.
-Go to ‘Settings’ and then ‘Notifications’.
-Under the ‘Template’ column, you’ll see one for ‘Abandoned checkout’.
+You can customize your abandoned cart emails in your Shopify admin as well, so they fit your brand’s image and tone.
+Click the button Customize email under Abandoned checkouts.

-In the same ‘Notifications’ section of your Shopify admin, you can also customize your Order Confirmation emails.
+In the same Notifications section of your Shopify admin, you can also customize your order confirmation emails.

-After a customer has placed an order, there’s still an opportunity to put them back into your purchasing funnel by optimizing your Order Confirmation email to encourage them to sign up for your newsletter, link them to content on your blog, or offer them exclusive discounts and promotions for future orders as a token of appreciation.
+After a customer has placed an order, there’s still an opportunity to put them back into your purchasing funnel by optimizing your order confirmation email to encourage them to sign up for your newsletter, link them to content on your blog, or offer them exclusive discounts and promotions for future orders as a token of appreciation.

-Shipping and Returns
+Shipping and returns

 Even after a customer has gone through the checkout process, you need to remember that the purchase isn’t over until the product is in their hands.
 Think of how you handle shipping and returns as yet another opportunity to delight your customers and turn all of those one-time shoppers into lifelong customers.